 Switch: Cherry MX Blue, Brown, Red | Size: Full size | Backlights: Red | Passthroughs: USB | Media Controls: Dedicated | Wristrest: Detachable

-For a board lit in up to 16.9 million colors, the HyperX Alloy Elite sports a simple aesthetic while still packing most of the features we expect out of a quality gaming keyboard.
+For a board lit in up to 16.9 million colors, the HyperX Alloy Elite sports a relatively simple aesthetic while still packing the features we expect out of a quality gaming keyboard.
 It comes in your choice of Cherry MX Brown, Blue, and Red.
-What it lacks in a dedicated macro column and RGB backlights, it makes up for with an affordable price and quality design.
+What it lacks in a dedicated macro column it makes up for with its reasonable price and quality, durable design.

-The HyperX Alloy Elite leaves no box unchecked in features.
-It’s equipped with dedicated media controls, USB passthrough, a detachable wristrest, and red backlighting.
+The HyperX Alloy Elite RGB leaves no box unchecked in features.
+It’s equipped with dedicated media controls, USB passthrough, a detachable wristrest, and full RGB backlighting.
 To up its aesthetics, it also includes an extra set of silver keycaps for WASD and the first four number keys.
 The board supports full N-key rollover, meaning you never have to worry about key presses not registering.
 While there is a standard variant of the Alloy Elite available that lacks RGB, depression in this model's pricing has brought them almost to parity, and you can regularly find the 'luxury' model for around $130.

 Switch: Logitech Romer-G | Size: Full size | Backlights: No | Passthroughs: No | Media Controls: Function key integrated | Wristrest: No